LogoLogo

 Config layers

-1. Base configuration from "default deployments" are in the monorepo and all of these are loaded automatically.
+1. Base configuration from "default deployments" are in the and all of these are loaded automatically.

 2. Config files passed in via the CONFIG_FILES env var are loaded next; this env var should be a comma separated list of paths to json files that should be loaded in order from first to last.